LorenzoNegri/Python-Labs/README.md

 ### Import shelve

 It's a useful module to manage and create simple dictionaries/databases on the fly and to deal with massive dictionaries.
 It could be to slow for some real big data.
-A simple example of shelve use:
+A simple example of shelve use where we can easely create and maintain a clients address book:

 ```python
 # shelve can be used with massive datasets